The Story Of Little Red Riding Hood

 ‘Who’s there?’ asked the old lady.

-‘Little Red Riding Hood, Grandmamma,’ said the wolf, putting on a child’s voice.
+‘Little Red Riding Hood, Grandmamma,’ said the wolf, trying to put on a child’s voice.

 ‘Come in, my dear,’ said the old lady.
 ‘Pull the string and the latch will lift up.’